Skip to main content

 Wildlife corridors like this one serve as a connecting pathway that allows wildlife to safely move from one wild area to another.
 Animals often travel vast distances in search of water, food, shelter, and opportunities to mate.
 But the wild spaces in which they roam are often interrupted by fences, roads, and other human infrastructure.

-The Khata Corridor was established with collaborative efforts from local communities, the Nepal government, and WWF so wildlife could move securely.
+The Khata Corridor was established with collaborative efforts from local communities, the Nepal government, and WWF, so wildlife could move securely.
 The increase in wildlife through the corridor has also helped local tourism in the area and provided opportunities for community members to engage first-hand in conservation.
 The camera trap images below–captured by a group of local citizen scientists–show the abundance of life within the Khata Corridor.

-Here a leopard and its cub explore the Khata Corridor.
+Here, a leopard and its cub explore the Khata Corridor.
 Leopard cubs stay with their mothers for about two years until they’ve learned to hunt and be independent.
 Leopards rest in treetops but move along the ground to find prey and change locations.

 Tigers are a keystone species: At the top of the food chain, tigers impact the composition and number of prey species, which in turn affects the vegetation.
 Their presence is a sign of a healthy ecosystem.
-Tigers also require large spaces to roam–about 7 to 58 square miles for an adult male in Nepal–and the Khata Corridor is essential for their survival in the region.
+Tigers also require large spaces to roam–about seven to 58 square miles for an adult male in Nepal–and the Khata Corridor is essential for their survival in the region.

-The camera traps show a corridor abuzz with animal activity, including a spotted deer and gray langur.
-Community-based anti-poaching units and forest coordination committees have helped ensure the conservation success of Khata.
+The camera traps show a corridor abuzz with animal activity, including a spotted deer.

-With a wingspan of more than six feet, giant hornbills scatter and distribute seeds as they fly across a landscape which allows vegetation to thrive.
+With a wingspan of more than six feet, giant hornbills scatter and distribute seeds as they fly across a landscape, which allows vegetation to thrive.